September 16, 2024

 This original post was published back in July 2021.

-This is an updated post (2024) with the latest workable methods to remove The Washington Times paywall.
+This is an updated post (2024) with the latest workable methods to access The Washington Times website content without signing in.

 I have tried them out to ensure the methods really work, before I published them.